grandeurdev/arduino-sdk/README.md

 }

 // **RESULT**
-// Prints "Device Connected to the Cloud!\n" when device gets connected to the cloud.
+// Prints "Device Connected to Grandeur!\n" when device gets connected to the cloud.
-// And prints "Device Disconnected from the Cloud!\n" when device's connection from
+// And prints "Device Disconnected from Grandeur!\n" when device's connection from
 // the cloud breaks.
 ```

 ### Fetching Device Variables and Updating Them

-On Grandeur Cloud, we generally store the device data in two containers: **summary** to contain uncontrollable device variables and **parms** to contain controllable device variables.
+On Grandeur, we generally store the device data in two containers: **summary** to contain uncontrollable device variables and **parms** to contain controllable device variables.
 You can get and set both types using the following functions of the `Device` class:

 * `myDevice.getSummary()`
 * `myDevice.getParms()`
 * `myDevice.setSummary()`
 * `myDevice.setParms()`

-They are all **Async functions** because they communicate with the Cloud through internet.
-Communication through internet takes some time and we cannot wait, for example, for device's summary variables to arrive from the Cloud -- meanwhile blocking the rest of the device program.
+They are all **Async functions** because they communicate with Grandeur through internet.
+Communication through internet takes some time and we cannot wait, for example, for device's summary variables to arrive from Grandeur -- meanwhile blocking the rest of the device program.
 So, what we do is, we schedule a function to be called when the summary variables and resume with rest of the device program, forgetting that we ever called `getSummary()`.
 When the summary variables arrive, the SDK calls our scheduled function, giving us access to summary variables inside that function.

 For now, there's only one type of function that the SDK's Async methods accept: `Callback` which accepts a `JSONObject` as argument and returns nothing aka. `void`.